Best Cheap Health Insurance for Young Adults

 Best Health Insurance for Young Adults

-Kaiser Permanente offers the cheapest health insurance for young adults.
+Kaiser Permanente offers the cheapest health insurance for young adults who can get it.
 And Oscar has the best mobile app, if you prefer to handle your health insurance digitally.

 You can stay on your parents' health insurance plan until you are 26.
 But if you need to get your own coverage before then, these companies are a good place to start.

-ValuePenguin's health insurance experts reviewed average health insurance rates for a 21-year-old with a Bronze plan.
+ValuePenguin's health insurance experts chose the best health insurance companies for young adults by considering price, coverage and service for major health insurance companies.
+Our experts reviewed average health insurance rates for a 21-year-old with a Bronze plan.
 Because young adults typically have fewer health care needs than older adults, a Bronze plan is a good choice because it's cheaper than higher plan tiers.
 We also analyzed coverage and customer service ratings.

 Best and cheapest health insurance for young adults

 Younger people tend to be healthier overall, so picking a Bronze plan can help you save overall.
-Just make sure you have savings to pay for your share of your medical bills.
+Just make sure you have savings to pay for your share of your medical bills, because Bronze plans require you to pay for more of your medical care yourself.
+Even with a Bronze plan, many types of preventive health care, like annual wellness visits, are free.

 Keep in mind that most young adults don't pay full price for health insurance.
 If you get coverage through your job or from your parents' plan, your rate will likely be lower than if you buy coverage on your own.
-And even if you have to buy your own policy, you might be able to get a discount on your rate based on how much money you make.
+And even if you have to buy your own policy, you can often get a discount on your rate based on how much money you make.

 Cheap medical insurance for young adults